Summer Sunset Concert

 Buchus are a highly aromatic plant group belonging to the citrus family.

-The Waterwise Garden teaches us how to save water in our gardens
+The Waterwise Garden teaches us how to save water in our gardens by using the right plants.

 The Fynbos Garden features a variety of plants of this vegetation type.